ldcas-uc3m/TFM/parts/state_of_the_art.typ

 // specific simulators
 Most of the assembly simulators that exist are tailored to one specific ISA.
-In ISAs that have well-defined simple interrupt mechanisms, simulators such as
-@YAZESim just implement interrupts as described.
+In ISAs that have well-defined simple interrupt mechanisms, simulators such as YAZE-AG @YAZESim just implement interrupts as described.
 On the other hand, ISAs that give the manufacturer flexibility to implement its features, like the RISC-V ISA, varie more.
-While @SailRISCV #footnote[Technically, it's a formal specification of the architecture, written in SAIL @SAIL, but it can generate an emulator.] implements the registers described in
+While SAILATOR @Cano2025SAILATOR, based on SAIL's RISC-V ISA definition @SailRISCV
+#footnote[SAIL @SAIL is a definition language for ISAs, that also can generate a
-@subsec:interrupt-handling, @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements them as memory-mapped registers.
-Other simulators, like @VenusRISCV, support the Zicsr extension and include those registers, but don't support interrupts, while simulators like @HaoziwanSim don't even support that extension.
+  simulator from the definition.] implements the registers described in @subsec:interrupt-handling and bundles its own kernel to handle traps, Spike @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements the relevant CSRs as memory-mapped registers.
+Other simulators, like Venus @VenusRISCV, support the Zicsr extension and include those registers, but don't support interrupts, while simulators like @HaoziwanSim don't even support that extension.

 // generic simulators
 #figure(